 - an increase in perspiration or warm, moist skin

-- enlargement of your thyroid gland (goiter)
+- enlargement of the thyroid gland (goiter)

 - irregular periods